monarch-initiative/phenogrid/tests/behave/README.md

 virtualenv `pwd`
 ````

 Now we've created a virtual environment in the current working directory, which is `phenogrid/tests/behave/`.
-There's a `activate` shell script in `bin/`.
+To begin using the virtual environment, it needs to be activated, there's a `activate` shell script in `bin/`.

 ````
 source bin/activate
 ````

-The `activate` script will modify the path and shell prompt to indicate that the current virtual environment is active.
+The `activate` script will modify the path and shell prompt (the name of the current virtual environment will now appear on the left of the prompt, which is 'behave' in this case) to let you know that it's active.

 Now we will need to install the following tools in order to run the behave tests.
+And any package that you install using pip will be placed in the current folder, isolated from the global Python installation.

 ````
 pip install selenium